MatiasVL/eurderProject/gui/README.md

 ## Story IT1: Item overview

-**As a user I want to see an overview of all the items so that I can see what Items exist.**
+**As a user I want to see an overview of all the domain.items so that I can see what Items exist.**

 ![](img/order-Item-overview.png)